ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The path at which the resource is provisioned is comprised of the fixed prefix ".well-known/acme-challenge/", followed by the "token" value in the challenge.
+The value of the resource MUST be the ASCII representation of the key authorization.

 ~~~~~~~~~~
 GET .well-known/acme-challenge/evaGxfADs6pSRb2LAv9IZf17